-- Participating cities and counties shall identify the appropriate locations in their respective jurisdictions where homeless and supportive housing projects would be eligible for: - By-Right - CEQA exemption - Pre-approved plans developed by counties and cities in pilot areas - Facilitates approval of initial plans for homelessness/supportive housing projects that meet specific criteria developed by participating counties and cities. - Final approval contingent upon complete project applications that meet state laws and local ordinances. - Full property tax exemption to fast-track projects not otherwise financially feasible: - Units for homeless or at-risk populations must account for 50% or more of a project. - Ex: transitional housing project that is 50% for homeless and those at-risk of homelessness and 50% for workforce or market rate units. - Full exemption sunsets after five years, reverting back to partial exemption. - RHNA credit: - Each supportive housing unit that a jurisdiction approves will receive a 2-unit credit. - Each jurisdiction will receive a 2-unit credit for every 10 beds of shelter approved.
+- Participating cities and counties shall identify the appropriate conditions in their respective jurisdictions where homeless and supportive housing projects would be eligible for: - By-Right - CEQA exemption - Expedited plan approval developed by counties and cities in pilot areas: - Facilitates approval of initial plans for homelessness/supportive housing projects that meet specific criteria developed by participating counties and cities. - Ministerial approval based on projects meeting critical design and other requirements. - Full property tax exemption to fast-track projects not otherwise financially feasible: - Units for homeless or at-risk populations must account for 50% or more of a project. - Ex: transitional housing project that is 50% for homeless and those at-risk of homelessness and 50% for workforce or market rate units. - Full exemption sunsets after five years, reverting back to partial exemption. - RHNA credit: - Each supportive housing unit that a jurisdiction approves will receive a 2-unit credit. - Each jurisdiction will receive a 2-unit credit for every 10 beds of shelter approved.

-→ Those two credits are split equally between the city and county for joint projects.
+➔ Those two credits are split equally between the city and county for joint projects.